Schnooty/api/README.md

-# Documentation for Open Monitors
+# Documentation for Schnooty API

 <a name="documentation-for-api-endpoints"></a>
 ## Documentation for API Endpoints